azsk/DevOpsKit-docs/03-Security-In-CICD/Readme.md

 **Step-1:** Create a release definition or open an existing one.
 As shown below, currently the release definition is configured to simply deploy a ARM Template using Azure Powershell script.
 This is likely to be the state of any working CICD pipeline that deploys a ARM Template from VSTS to an Azure subscription.

-Let us take a look at the steps needed to add the AzSK-SVT task to the release definition.
+Let us take a look at the steps needed to add the AzSK-ARM Template Checker task to the release definition.

 ![03_Create_Release_Defination](../Images/03_Create_Release_Defination_ARM.JPG)

-**Step-2:** Add the AzSK-ARMChecker release task to the pipeline.
+**Step-2:** Add the AzSK-ARM Template Checker release task to the pipeline.
 Click on "Add Tasks", and select "AzSK ARM Template Checker".
 Click on "Add" and "Close".
 > **Note:** The VSTS dialog doesn't provide a good visual indication but the task does